Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 As with all eating disorders, there is no know one size fits all treatment.
 Please see the Bodywhys Treatment Guide for information on treatment pathways.

 Sourcing a dietitian with knowledge of sensory issues around food and with knowledge of ARFID may be helpful.
 Paediatric psychology/psychotherapy the for child and family, alongside a paediatric occupational therapist (OT) and a developmental paediatrician and speech and language therapy (SLT), are also options to consider.
 Most people can receive treatment on an outpatient basis.
+Social work consultations have been shown to be helpful during the inpatient process.

 • Learning how to cope with anxiety linked to eating or past traumatic food-related incidents